Mahewish Khan

 Mahewish Shahid Khan (Urdu: مہوش شاہد خان) (born 12 August 1981) is a Pakistani-Canadian former cricketer who played as a right-arm medium-fast bowler and right-handed batter.
 She appeared in two Test matches and 14 One Day Internationals for Pakistan between 1998 and 2001 before moving to play for Canada, appearing in 3 Twenty20 Internationals for the side in 2019.

 In May 2019, she was named as the captain of Canada's squad for the 2019 ICC Women's Qualifier Americas tournament against the United States.
-She made her WT20I debut for Canada against the United States in the Americas Qualifier on 17 May 2019.
+She made her WT20I debut against the United States in the Americas Qualifier on 17 May 2019.